winpat/zcli/README.md

 A Zig library for building command-line interfaces.

-* Parse options and boolean flags
+* Parse options
+  * Short `-s` and `long` names
-* Support for command parsing
+  * Stop parsing options when encountering "--" delimiter
-* Positional arguments
+* Parse positional arguments
+* Support for arbitrary sub commands

 This library is under development.